matrus2/dynamodb-stream-elasticsearch/README.md

 ```
 ### Running tests

 Tests are written in using mocha [https://mochajs.org/].
-In order to run them ensure that mocha command is available on the path:
+Tests can be launched using:

 ```bash
 npm install -g mocha